genderkit/genderkit/_resources/violence.md

 ### More information

 There are many useful resources relating to trans people and sexual and domestic violence on [the genderarchive.org.uk website](https://genderarchive.org.uk/tag/violence/).

-There are PDFs about domestic violence for LGBT+ people available on [the Stonewall UK website](https://www.stonewall.org.uk/help-advice/criminal-law/domestic-violence).